aesthetic-suite/framework/docs/unified/global-at.md

 }
 ```

-> The `fontFamily` property can be omitted as it'll be inherited from the property name.

-To support multiple font variations, like bold and italics, pass an array of declarations.
+To support multiple font variations, like bold and italics, pass an array of font faces.

 ```javascript
 {